tkurosaka/lucene-solr-notes/lucene-query-weight-scorer.md

 * float getMaxScore(int upTo)
 * DocIdSetIterator iterator()
 * advanceShallow(int target)
-* float score() // TODO: Does this return the score of the document that the iterator is currently pointing ?
+* float score() // This returns the score of the document that the iterator is currently pointing to?
+TODO: Investigate)
-* int docID() //TODO: Does this return the soc id of  ..... ?
+* int docID() // This returns the doc id (of the document that the iterator is currently pointing to?
+TODO: Investigate)

 Important: Similarity.SimScorer has nothing to do with Scorer.
 SimScorer is *not* a child of the Scorer.
 Don't get confused.